We use the simple present tense to talk about regular or habitual actions. It describes facts or things that always happen.

-For the other pronouns, i/you/we/they, regular verbs simply take the basic verb form.
+With the pronouns I/you/we/they, regular verbs use the base form in the simple present tense.
 For example, "I play basketball," or, "We love watching movies."

-And remember, you can always put an always in front of a simple present verb to indicate that something happens all the time.
+And remember, you can use "always" in front of a simple present verb to show that something happens all the time.

 Simple Present Tense Grammar Quiz